Can I get Contractor Mortgages at Chelsea Building Society?

 Perhaps the jettisoning of £41M of “potentially fraudulent loans” in 2009 necessitated that merger.
 That huge write-off was mainly Buy-to-Let mortgages underwritten before the housing bubble burst.

-Then this year, 2016, Chelsea disappeared off the High Street altogether.
+Then in 2016, Chelsea disappeared off the High Street altogether.
 Seven of its 35 branches closed, the remainder rebranded as The Yorkshire Building Society.

 Do we recommend Chelsea Building Society for contractor mortgages?